 Retirement planning in Singapore can be quite daunting.
 As one of the world’s most expensive countries to live in, it’s important for Singaporeans to start planning for their retirement early.

-As of 2024, the official retirement age in Singapore is 63.
+As of 2025, the official retirement age in Singapore is 63 though it will be raised to 64 from 1 July 2026.
 However, CPF LIFE payout only commences from age 65 onwards.
-This means if you wish to retire earlier, say at age 55, you will need to find other sources of income to cover your living expenses.
+This means if you wish to retire earlier, say at age 55, you will need to find other sources of income to cover your living expenses until the payouts begin.

 But how much exactly would you need to save and invest to retire at 55?